oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Aggregation.V1.md

 ### <a name="issibling"></a>[issibling](./Org.OData.Aggregation.V1.xml#L265:~:text=<Function%20Name="-,issibling,-")

-Returns true, if and only if the value of the node property of the specified hierarchy has the same parent node as the specified node
+Returns true if and only if the value of the node property of the specified hierarchy has the same parent node as the specified node

 Parameter|Type|Description
 :--------|:---|:----------